AllenNeuralDynamics/openscope-experimental-launcher/docs/source/logging.rst

   - Process creation and termination
   - Resource usage (memory, CPU)

-- **Post-acquisition:**
+- **Pre- and Post-acquisition pipeline:**

-  - Post-acquisition steps and results
+  - Each module logs its actions, results, and any errors or warnings
-  - Errors and warnings
+  - The log provides a full trace of the pipeline steps

 - **Custom notes:**